eclipse-vertx/vert.x/new/ruby_web_tutorial.md

 Of course you'll also need to make sure you have installed a MongoDB instance on the local machine, with default settings.

-Now CTRL-C the web server you started earlier and run `app.js` with
+Now CTRL-C the web server you started earlier and run `app.rb` with

-    tim@Ethel:~/tutorial$ vertx run app.js
+    tim@Ethel:~/tutorial$ vertx run app.rb

 The persistor and web server should be running and it should serve the client application as before.